-Which conditions are included?
+Which long term conditions are included?

 The LTCs included are asthma, chronic obstructive pulmonary disease (COPD), diabetes, epilepsy, heart failure and stroke.
 These conditions cover approximately 6.8 million diagnosed patients nationally according to Quality and Outcome Framework (QOF) prevalence estimates.